layilin/SP23-33852/_texts/full-text.md

 [^f100n3]: The \"Errata\" list at the end of *The Sugar-Cane* indicates that "thro'" should read "through."

-[^f100n4]: Much of the plumbing involved in sugar production and distillation was made of (or lined with) lead.
+[^f100n4]: Much of the plumbing used in sugar production and distillation was made of (or lined with) lead.
 A common side effect of excessive rum consumption in the eighteenth century was lead poisoning, which often manifested in severe stomach aches (dry gripes or colic).

 [^f100n5]: Freed from impurities, cleansed.